 Now where do the marginable positions come into play?

 Well that happens a couple different ways.
 First and foremost, it happens when you buy an option, and then sell the opposite type of option.
 This would occur by buying a call and selling a put OR buying a put and selling a call.
 If you buy a call and sell a put, then you’re collecting the premium from the put option to help cheapen up the price of the call.
 In exchange, you’re taking on the margin of the ‘short’ put, which basically tells the market that if it trades below that price at expiration, then you’re comfortable owning futures at that specified strike price.
 This generally works best when prices are near the lows because it theoretically limits the downside risk associated with the short put.

 On the flip side, selling a call to pay for a put allows you to cheapen up your downside protection in exchange for setting a ceiling on your physical production.
 You get the full benefit of the put, but are telling the market that you’re comfortable selling the physical commodity at the specified strike price if it’s above that price at expiration.
 This strategy generally works best when prices are near the highs because it provides you with a better strike price on the put, and theoretically limits your risk associated with the short call option.

 My goal with this article was to clear up how selling options on futures works.
-If you want to see more examples of how this works or look at other options strategies, then register for THIS WEBINAR that will go more in depth on that.
+If you want to see more examples of how this works or look at other options strategies, then view THIS WEBINAR that will go more in depth on that.
 Marketing in the current price environment isn’t easy, but knowing how all the tools available can work for you can make it just a little easier.

 Subscribe to Guide to Smarter Ag Marketing: Fixed Risk Hedging Techniques